EDUCBA

 • Lock reference will help to lock a cell or range to make the formula constant.

-• While referring to the other sheet, the sheet name should be in string format for that need to use single quotes and concatenation operator.
+• While referring to the other sheet, the sheet name should be in string format for using single quotes and concatenation operators.

 Recommended Articles

 This is a guide to INDIRECT Formula in Excel.
-Here we discuss How to Use the INDIRECT Formula in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to Use the INDIRECT Formula in Excel, practical examples, and a downloadable Excel template.
 You may also look at the following articles to learn more –

 1. Concatenation in Excel